cgalab/genpoly-koch-snowflake/README.md

-The code make_koch_snowflake generates instances of Koch's snowflake curve.
+The code `make_koch_snowflake` generates instances of Koch's snowflake curve.

-Compilation:
+# Compilation

 Any standard C compiler will do.
 E.g.:

     gcc -O2 -Wall -o make_koch_snowflake make_koch_snowflake.c -lm

 Usage:

-    make_koch_snowflake --number N --output XYZ [--nested]
+    make_koch_snowflake --number <N> --output <OUTPUTFILE> [--nested]

-       where N is a positive integer.
+where N is a positive integer and OUTPUTFILE is the name of the output file.

-Generating polygonal data:
+# Generating polygonal data

 The runtime-option "--number N" specifies the order of the snowflake curve.
 For N=1 we simply get a triangle.
 The curve is written to the file named XYZ,